 - No One Should Survive That: The duo are constantly doing stuff that could ordinarily kill a person (which is why the show has that warning that says that "Some of the things [Beavis and Butt-Head] do would cause a person to get hurt, expelled, arrested — possibly deported").
 In one episode, Beavis and Butt-Head are swept up in a tornado, and when they are hurled out onto the ground, 2 phone booths fall on them with no lasting effects...the second one even had somebody in it.

-- In "Vaya Con Cornholio," Beavis turns into Cornholio and wanders into an immigration office.
+- In "Vaya Con Cornholio", Beavis turns into Cornholio and wanders into an immigration office.
 They can't understand his nonsensical ramblings and...deport him to Mexico.
+The episode even ends with him staying as Cornholio for as long as the bus trip there, when he usually would have returned to normal by now after a couple hours.

 - Not So Different: A lot of the people Beavis and Butt-Head come into contact with (whether antagonistic or otherwise) tend to end up laughing the same way at some point.